 Nicaragua’s international airport is Managua International Airport, located in the capital city of Managua.
 The airport code is MGA.
-Direct flights from major cities in the United States are available from United, American, Delta, Sprit, and TACA.
+Often times, cheaper airfare can be found by flying into Costa Rica’s Liberia International Airport, located an hour from the border with Nicaragua.
+The airport code is LIR.
+Direct flights from major cities in the United States are available to both airportsfrom United, American, Delta, Sprit, and TACA.
 Be sure to check fares against travel search engines like Kayak.com.

-Yes, we provide a free shuttle from the airport to San Juan del Sur at 12:30PM on the Saturday of arrival and from San Juan del Sur to the airport at 7:30AM on the Saturday of departure.
-San Juan del Sur is 2.5 hours from MGA Airport.
-If you are unable to make use of our free shuttle, we can help you arrange alternate transportation with the reputable in-town shuttle company ISKRA Travel.
+Yes, we provide a free shuttle from the MGA airport to San Juan del Sur departing at 1:30PM on the Saturday of arrival and from San Juan del Sur to the airport departing at 7:30AM on the Saturday of departure (arriving airport at 10:00AM).
+If you are unable to make use of our free shuttle we can arrange airport transfers at other days/time and from LIR airport in Costa Rica for an additional cost.

 Note for late-night arrivals: The roads are poorly lit and bordered by farms on both sides, making for frequent animal crossings and thus hazardous conditions for nighttime travel.
 If you are only able to find flights arriving MGA at night (or departing MGA early morning), we recommend coming in a day early (or leaving a day late) and staying overnight in Managua for travel to the camp (or airport) the next morning.
 We pick up and drop off at the two hotels near the airport in Managua: the Best Western and the Camino Real.